Law Cer

 Rule 37(e): Failure to Preserve Electronically Stored Information

 When a party “acted with the intent to deprive another party of the information’s use” in a lawsuit, the court may also “presume that the lost information was adverse to the party.”
 Following that, they may “instruct the jury that it may or must presume that the information was unfavourable to the party.”
-They could also dismiss the matter or issue a default judgement.
+They could also dismiss the matter or issue a default judgment.

 Rule 37(f): Failure to Participate in Framing a Discovery Plan

-Rule 37(f) specifies that the court may order a party to pay the other party’s reasonable expenses and attorneys’ fees if the party or its counsel fails to draught and submit a discovery plan as required by Rule 26.
+Rule 37(f) specifies that the court may order a party to pay the other party’s reasonable expenses and attorneys’ fees if the party or its counsel fails to draft and submit a discovery plan as required by Rule 26.

 And that’s what we’ve got about Rule 37.
 Hope it helped.
-Read through the official document to better understand about FRCP and its Rules.
+Read through the official document to better understand FRCP and its Rules.

 Clyde Osborne